bictorv/chaosnet-bridge/README.md

-Often the Ethernet link can NOT send and receive to the host system running the bridge program, or other programs using the same mechanism, such as LambdaDelta or klh10 using Chaos-over-Ether.
+Often the Ethernet link can NOT send and receive to the host system running the bridge program, or other programs using the same mechanism, such as klh10 using Chaos-over-Ether.
+(With the latest version of LambdaDelta, the bridge program plays nicely though.)
-Run the bridge on another system on your network.
+If you have problems, run the bridge on another system on your network.